 "The biggest draw and the reason why people are so attached to the group and continue to show their support, even though they're not currently active as a full seven-member group at the moment, is because they have succeeded in creating such strong parasocial bonds through their social media presence and the distribution of behind the scenes content, where fans get an opportunity to interact with the idols," said Michelle Cho, a professor of East Asian Studies at University of Toronto.

+The group has also set the precedent for what K-pop can achieve in the global music scene as it gained attention from viewers who resonate with their struggles with racial discrimination.
 "Being in America and not seeing that much of Asian representation, when I saw that seven Asian guys were trending ... that totally like piqued my interest immediately.
 And just to see how far they've come.
 It's been a joy to watch and amazing and I'm just so happy to be along for the ride," BTS fan Phung said.